 Discussion

 Our results demonstrate that distinct intestinal ecosystems are differentially impacted by C. difficile colonization and that these changes to community metabolism could have implications for the ability of the pathogen to persist in those environments.
-Furthermore, our mutli-omics approach demonstrated that C. difficile manipulated the niche landscape of the intestinal tract.
+We had previously demonstrated that C. difficile spore production and toxin activity differ between these pretreatment regimes (19).
+As both processes have been linked to environmental concentrations of specific growth nutrients (24), these results suggested that despite high initial C. difficile colonization the microbiomes across pretreatments may vary in available nutrients or profiles of competitors for those niches.
+In the current study, our mutli-omics approach demonstrated that C. difficile manipulated the niche landscape of the intestinal tract.
 Instances of active nutrient niche restructuring in the gut have been documented previously for prominent symbiotic bacterial species in gnotobiotic mice (25), but not in a conventionally-reared animal model of infection following antibiotic pretreatment.
 Interestingly, the taxonomic groups that produced the transcripts that were most altered by C. difficile colonization were rare in their cecal community.
 Previous studies have found that rare taxonomic groups, even those at a low abundance as a result of a spontaneous perturbation, may have disproportionate effects on the metabolome of the rest of the community (26).
-For example, in temperate lakes conditionally rare microbes were found to be far more metabolically active than highly abundant taxa (27).
+For example in temperate lakes, conditionally rare microbes were found to be far more metabolically active than highly abundant taxa (27).
 These examples of response to perturbations are interesting models for thinking about the dynamics of bacterial populations recovering from an antibiotic perturbation.
 As such, C. difficile may compete with these organisms to ultimately affect greater change to the entire ecosystem and open a long-lasting nutrient niche.
 While this hypothesis requires further exploration, it provides an ecological framework to study the interactions between C. difficile and members of susceptible communities.

 This study is one of the first in vivo observations that a medically relevant bacterial pathogen may alter the metabolic activity of a host-associated community to promote its own colonization.
 This is also the first application of metatranscriptomic analysis of the gut microbiota in vivo and in response to a pathogen.
 Other groups have identified potential metabolite markers of C. difficile infection in patient feces (28), but they were not able to identify associations with changes in community metabolism that were afforded to us by our paired metabolomic and metatranscriptomic analyses.
 In a recent study, a tick-vectored bacterial pathogen altered the ability of the resident microbiota of the tick by interrupting proper biofilm formation and allowing lasting colonization (29).
 It was also recently found that bacterial metabolic generalists may be more likely to actively antagonize the growth of other species in an environment that they are colonizing (30).
-We previously showed that C. difficile has a wide nutrient niche-space in vivo and most likely utilizes its role as a metabolic generalist to colonize diverse gut microbiomes (19).
+We previously showed that C. difficile has a wide nutrient niche-space in vivo where it most likely utilizes its role as a metabolic generalist to colonize diverse gut microbiomes (19).
 The ability to simultaneously antagonize the metabolism of surrounding populations in cecal environments that support persistence would explain the more significant shifts in those metatranscriptome.
 While we acknowledge that this study may not elucidate the specific mechanism by which this interaction occurs, the combined systems analysis strengthens each individual level of observation.
 When the results from these approaches are combined reveals a clearer understanding of C. difficile-related microbial ecology.
 This research lays the groundwork for a more rationale consideration of the metabolic functionalities of bacterial taxa to consider when attempting to rebuild C. difficile colonization resistance across differentially perturbed gut environments.